Jon Herington

-Jon Herington (born Jonathan Reuel Herington on April 14, 1954) is an American guitarist, singer-songwriter, record producer, and session musician.
+Jonathan Reuel Herington (born April 14, 1954) is an American guitarist, singer-songwriter, record producer, and session musician.

 Career

 Herington was born in Paterson, New Jersey, and grew up in West Long Branch, New Jersey on the Jersey Shore.
 His first band (called Highway) opened for local Bruce Springsteen shows on several occasions.
 He started playing piano and then saxophone, but began playing guitar when his friends left their guitars at his house as a child.
 Herington studied guitar with Ted Dunbar while at Rutgers University and also studied privately with Harry Leahey and Dennis Sandole.

 In 1999, toward the end of the recording of their 2000 released album Two Against Nature, Donald Fagen and Walter Becker of Steely Dan wanted to hire another rhythm guitar player for some tracks.
 Ted Baker, a close friend of Herington's, was playing keyboard for the band and Becker and Fagen asked for a recommendation for a guitarist.
 Baker provided Herington's 1992 album, The Complete Rhyming Dictionary, a collection of Herington original instrumentals, to Becker and Fagen.